Code-Institute-Submissions/diebraga-news_galway/README.md

-# news_galway
+# news galway
-Blog app using djangorest framework, Reactjs with ecommerce and subscription funcionalities with Stripe.
+Responsive Blog app using django rest framework, Reactjs with ecommerce funcionalities using Stripe.

 ## Live Demo
-The app is deployed running on Heroku: <br/> https://galway-news.herokuapp.com/
+The app is deployed running on Heroku: <br/> https://galway-news-app.herokuapp.com/

 ## About
 The app is directed to people from or interested in whats in currently going on in galway city or just interested in follow <br/>
 The staff in what they post. <br/>
 The Blog features the last news from Galway city divided in four categories "News" "Gastronomy" "Events" <br/>
 and "jobs" it has a Donation subscription page and a eccomerce page with a few products that you can buy from. <br/>
-You can also meet our staff, view profile and get in touch sending a e-mail with sugestions or queries. <br/>
+You can also meet our staff, view profile and get in touch sending a e-mail with make sugestions or queries. <br/>
+The app is also provided of a realtime chat that you can get in touch easily with the staff and a comment section <br />
-to read more about the articles, filter, view profile, access shop or subscribe you'll be requested to authenticate. <br/>
+where authenticated users can interact with posters and view what other users think. to read more about the articles, filter, view profile, access shop or subscribe you'll be requested to authenticate. <br/>

 ## Technologies